 When it comes to your skin, dermatologists say it pays to know your “type.”

-Here is how to identify your skin type, some reasons why you have it, and the best types of products for you.
-And do not be afraid to customize your skincare routine if you fit in multiple “types.”
+Here is how to identify your skin type, some reasons why you have it, and the best products for you.
+Do not be afraid to customize your skincare routine if you fit in multiple “types.”

 Finding Your Skin Type